mard4/intromlproject/README.md

 After this, edit the files inside the config however you desire, the f-strings will allow for a smoother experience automatically constructing the correct paths for everything that will be tracked during the training.

 Once you have set the training up, you can just run the file from the terminal (remember to have the virtual environment activated).

-#### Model testing
+After you trained your model, there will be a new folder which will contain the weights saved as a .pth file.
+If you wish to keep training the model, you can just edit the `training-main.py` file adding the checkpoint instead of leaving it to None.
+You can keep repeating this until you are satisfied with your results.

+Now that our model is ready, we can test it.

-The file is extremely similar to the training one, just make sure to choose the correct path to your .pth file.
+Open the `testing-main.py` and notice how the file is extremely similar to the training one.
+The most important thing is to make sure to select the correct model and path to your save file (a file ending in .pth) to load its weights.
+Make sure that the test dataset is loaded correctly.
+Then just run the file from the virtual environment like we did for the training one.

 ## Reference